Signs Your Dog Is Dying

 Even if you know that you do not want to take any drastic measures, consulting with your veterinarian can help improve your dog’s quality of life and ensure you have the best information to make the most informed decisions.

 Many different perspectives may help you gather information about all the options for treatment and end-of-life care.
 Talk to your primary care veterinarian and/or your veterinary oncologist.
 Talk to a veterinarian with a special interest in hospice and end-of-life care.
 Talk to an integrative medicine veterinarian.
-Know your options so that you are the best medical advocate for your dog.

-Here are specific interventions you can talk to your veterinarian about, and some changes you can make at home to support your dog.
+Here are specific interventions you can talk to your veterinarian about and some changes you can make at home to support your dog.

 Hydration

-Methods for monitoring hydration status at home:
+Hydration is critical for life.
+There are several methods for monitoring hydration status at home:

 • Mucous membrane color (gums should be pink in a healthy animal unless pigmented with black or brown).
-Pale gums or very dry gums can indicate dehydration.

 • CRT (capillary refill time) involves placing pressure on the gums to blanch them.
 The color should return in 1-2 seconds.
 If delayed, this may indicate dehydration